-Oh my goodness, these lattes are SO good!
+Oh my goodness, this homemade iced maple latte is SO good!
 They have legit replaced my morning Starbucks coffee and that is saying A LOT!
 When you read on to learn how easy these are to make, you won’t believe it!

 The first time I had a maple latte was when I was on my trip to Vermont in July.
 I got home and couldn’t stop thinking about the amazing maple latte I had….ok, really, all of the delicious maple treats I enjoyed.
 I knew I had to recreate the iced maple latte at home.